 If your child has ever had a febrile seizure you understand the intensity of the situation and how you would not it upon any parent.

 One of my twin daughters had a febrile seizure at 14 months of age and it was quite traumatic.
-Gratefully she came through it and is doing fantastic today. ver since that event when any of our children get a fever we are on high alert.
+Gratefully she came through it and is doing fantastic today.
+However, ever since that event, when any of our children get a fever we are on high alert.

 Raising a baby is already a massive undertaking.
 The last thing you want is to mess with abnormal neurological activity and especially seizures.

 Every mother wants to give her baby the best nutrition and the greatest opportunity for success as possible.
 As a breastfeeding mother, you can make a huge difference in your baby’s neurologic development.